 - Be more familiar with the work of organic chemists.

-- Be prepared to enroll in higher level classes in chemistry
+- Be prepared to enroll in higher level classes in chemistry and biochemistry.

 - Find greater appreciation for the complexity and beauty of the interrelationship between organic chemistry and biology.